Here is something you never know before, early Christian creeds prove Jesus’ death, resurrection, and post-resurrection appearances!

 What was the apostles’ message?
 Christ’s resurrection in Jerusalem!

-These early proclamations of Christ’s resurrection are important.
+These early proclamations of Christ’s resurrection are critical to its truthfulness.
 These sermons reveal a dramatic transformation of the frightened disciples into bold preachers.

 Only one thing can explain that transformation.
 The disciples had encountered the risen Christ!